4rund3v/rust_adventures/basics/common_programming_concepts/Readme.md

        i8 - indicates [ -(2^7) to (2^7) - 1 ]  which is from -128 to 127
        u8 - indicates [ 2^8 - 1 ] which is from 0 to 255
     ```
-    Additional types, isize and usize indicate the size depending on the computer architecture, 32bit or 64bit  (based on the architecture)
+    Additional types, isize(signed) and usize(unsigned) indicate the size depending on the computer architecture, 32bit or 64bit  (based on the architecture)
+    Note while iterating through an array, the index variable is the usize or an variant of the usize variable.
       variants :
        i8,i16,i32,i64,i128,isize
       Integer Literals: